Phone: 256-773-1931 Ext. 12013

 I am the oldest of 3 girls and grew up in Florence, AL. I graduated from Wilson High School and the University of North Alabama in my hometown of Florence.
 I was a flight attendant for Delta for 3 years before accepting my first job as a 1st grade teacher in Decatur, AL. A year after moving to Decatur, I met my husband Kel.
-We live in Hartselle and have four children, Jake, Kelly-Grace, Haley, and Madison, who range in age from 15-26.
-My oldest child, Jake is an apprentice electrician and now has a son of his own, named Jax.
+We live in Hartselle and have four children, Jake, Kelly-Grace, Haley, and Madison, who range in age from 16-27.
+My oldest child, Jake is an electrician and now has a son of his own, named Jax.
 Jax turned 3 in November 2018.
 His favorite pastimes are reading and playing with his horses and cows!
 (That makes his Mallie very happy!!)
 Jax has been such a wonderful addition to our family!
 My son Jake is engaged to Kelsey Pruitt and has a wedding date set for March 28, 2020.
 Kelsey is a high school English teacher.
 We are so excited to welcome her to our family!
-My oldest daughter, Kelly-Grace, attends the University of North Alabama like her mother.
-She teaches 7th & 8th grade Family & Consumer Science Education.
-She will graduate in May 2019.
-Haley, 20, graduated from HHS in 2016 and is attending UNA and is following in her sister's footsteps and majoring in Family & Consumer Science Education.
+My oldest daughter, Kelly-Grace, graduated from the University of North Alabama like her mother.
+She teaches 7th & 8th grade Family & Consumer Science classes at Florence Middle School.
+Haley, 22, graduated from HHS in 2016 and is attending UNA and is following in her sister's footsteps and majoring in Family & Consumer Science Education.
 So many teachers in our family, right?
-Madison, our youngest, is 15 and a sophomore at HHS.
-She loves her horses and riding.
-We also have a Parti poodle named Ruby, a red heeler named Cinch, and 3 horses named Cheyenne, Cougar, & Darling.
+Madison, our youngest, is 16 and a junior at HHS.
+She loves riding horses and plans to be a nurse.
+We also have a Parti poodle named Ruby, an Aussiedoodle named Maggie, and 3 horses named Cheyenne, Cougar, & Darling.